LethalCompanyCommunity/ModdingWiki/docs/user-guide/quest/beginners-guide.md

 ![Gorilla Tag detected](/docs/files/questpatcherinstalled.png)

-?> If you get a red message in QuestPatcher saying "*Please plug in your Quest and then restart QuestPatcher*" or "*App with specified ID could not be found*", check that your Quest is plugged in, and you have Gorilla Tag installed from SideQuest.
+?> If you get a red message in QuestPatcher saying "*Please plug in your Quest and then restart QuestPatcher*" or "*App with specified ID could not be found*", check that your Quest is plugged in, and you have Gorilla Tag installed from [Oculus App Lab](https://www.oculus.com/experiences/quest/4979055762136823/).

 Hit the *Patch my app!* button to begin patching Gorilla Tag.
 You'll see the log window showing the progress.